Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: Introduction

-Let $B^d_2$ denote the unit Euclidean ball in $\R^d$ and denote its boundary as $\mathbb{S}^{d-1},$ for $d\in\N.$ Using the notation $\langle x,y \rangle$ for the Euclidean inner-product of $x,y \in \Rn,$ we have that for $K \in \conbod$, the orthogonal projection of $K$ onto $\theta^{\perp}=\{x\in\R^n:\langle \theta,x\rangle =0\},$ the subspace through the origin orthogonal to $\theta\in\s,$ is denoted by $P_{\theta^\perp} K$.
+Let $B_2^n$ denote the unit Euclidean ball in $\R^n$ and denote its boundary as $\mathbb{S}^{n-1},$ for $n\in\N.$ Using the notation $\langle x,y \rangle$ for the Euclidean inner-product of $x,y \in \Rn,$ we have that for $K \in \conbod$, the orthogonal projection of $K$ onto $\theta^{\perp}=\{x\in\R^n:\langle \theta,x\rangle =o\},$ the subspace through the origin orthogonal to $\theta\in\s,$ is denoted by $P_{\theta^\perp} K$.
 The support function of $L\in\conbod,$ defined as

-uniquely determines $L.$ Recall also the following notation: given a function $f$, we can find two non-negative functions $f_+$ and $f_{-}$ such that $f=f_+-f_{-}$.
-The \textit{projection body} of $K\in\conbod$, denoted $\Pi K$, is the centrally symmetric convex body whose support function is given by any of the following equivalent definitions:
+uniquely determines $L.$ Recall also the following notation: given a function $f$, we can write $f=f_+-f_{-}$, where $f_+=\max\{f,0\}$ and $f_-=-\min\{f,0\}$.
+The \textit{projection body} of $K\in\conbod$, denoted $\Pi K$, is the origin-symmetric convex body whose support function is given by any of the following equivalent definitions:

 for $\theta\in\s$.
-Here, $\partial K$ denotes the boundary of $K,$ $dy$ represents integration with respect to the $(n-1)$-dimensional Hausdorff measure on $\partial K$, $n_K(y)$ represents the outward-pointing unit normal vector, which is defined a.e. on $\partial K$, and $V(K[n-1],[o,-\theta])$ denotes the mixed volume of $(n-1)$ copies of $K$ and the line segment connecting the origin $o$ and $-\theta,$ denoted $[o,-\theta]$ (see Section~\ref{sec:properties} for the definition of mixed volumes).
+Here, $\partial K$ denotes the boundary of $K,$ $dy$ represents integration with respect to the $(n-1)$-dimensional Hausdorff measure on $\partial K$, $n_K(y)$ represents the outward-pointing unit normal vector, which is defined a.e. on $\partial K$, and $V_n(K[n-1],[o,-\theta])$ denotes the mixed volume of $(n-1)$ copies of $K$ and the line segment connecting the origin $o$ and $-\theta,$ denoted $[o,-\theta]$ (see Section~\ref{sec:properties} for the definition of mixed volumes).

 An important function associated with a convex body $K$ is its \textit{covariogram function}, which appears often in the literature.
 We recall its definition: for $K\in\conbod$ the \textit{covariogram} of $K$ is given by